 • You would enter a forecasted sale of 100 t of wheat for the following year

-• The next year when you've harvested and packaged up your wheat, you realise you harvested a lot more than first anticipated and you add an actual sale of 200 t of wheat
+• The next year, when you've harvested and packaged up your wheat, you realise you harvested a lot more than first anticipated and add an actual sale of 200t of wheat.

-The crop season then passes this information to your preferred accounting software and other parts of Figured, like your planning grid, and your reports.
+The crop season then passes this actual information to your preferred accounting software.
+The crop season also passes the actual and forecast transactions to other parts of Figured, like your planning grid and your reports.

 Did this answer your question?